daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **And that's it!
 Now you have a nicely configured private web server with your very own RStudio and Shiny Server, and you can do anything else you'd like on it.**

+If you've found this tutorial useful, please consider [supporting me](https://www.paypal.me/daattali/15) for the countless hours I've put into this tutorial :)

 ---

 ## Updates {#updates}